safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise3.md

 </table>

 It doesn't matter what text file we use as the source right now; setting the source dataset in this step is only to satisfy the text file reader requirements.
-At run time, the source dataset will be replaced by the content of the incoming message.
+At runtime, the source dataset will be replaced by the content of the incoming message.

 <br>**2) Add JSONFlattener**